circinusX1/exi-ccw/README.md

 _This is not just a random project.
 I have a degree in Electrical science and a post univerisy degree in apllied electronics from the Univeristy of Cluj Napoca.
 I built my first AM radio when I was 8 years old, my first aplifier at 11, then radio jammers, metal detectors, human presence detectors, sound controleed relays, TX-RX remote models and so on.
 My first passive guitar pickup installed on a wooden guitar at 16.
-Before univeristy I get to this [HighSchool](https://www.youtube.com/watch?v=VV8N7t0PHKg) doing all klind of electronics.
-Then all kinds of electronics for fun, especially power amps and low preamps for tape players_
+Before univeristy I get to this [HighSchool](https://www.youtube.com/watch?v=VV8N7t0PHKg) doing all kinds of audio projects_